Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: Upper Bounds on Rates of Constrained Subcodes

-With Lemma \ref{lem:runsgray} established, we now embark on a proof of Theorem \ref{thm:grayinf}. \begin{proof}[Proof of Theorem \ref{thm:grayinf}] Similar to the proof of Theorem \ref{thm:rmlinub}, the calculation of the overall number, $t_m^\text{G}$, of disjoint $(d+1)$-tuples of consecutive coordinates in $\mathcal{I}_{m,r_m}$, for large enough $m$, results in
+With Lemma \ref{lem:runsgray} established, we now {prove} Theorem \ref{thm:grayinf}. {Our proof strategy is similar to that for Theorem \ref{thm:rmlinub}: for a given code ${\mathcal{C}_m^{\text{G}}}$, we first calculate a lower bound on the number of $(d+1)$-tuples of consecutive coordinates, ordered according to the fixed Gray ordering, in the information set $\mathcal{I}_{m,r_m}$.
+Via Proposition \ref{prop:linub}, this gives us an upper bound on the rate of any linear $(d,\infty)$-RLL subcode of ${\mathcal{C}_m^{\text{G}}}$.
+We then let the blocklength go to infinity, to obtain our desired result.} \begin{proof}[Proof of Theorem \ref{thm:grayinf}] Similar to the proof of Theorem \ref{thm:rmlinub}, the calculation of the overall number, $t_m^\text{G}$, of disjoint $(d+1)$-tuples of consecutive coordinates in $\mathcal{I}_{m,r_m}$, for large enough $m$, results in